How to Lift Up Other Fathers

 “What does your father think?”

-Fathers have the ultimate responsibility for their household, and we should act as if that were true.
+Fathers have the ultimate responsibility for their households, and we should act as if that were true.

 “What does your husband think?”